 How CML uses SMA for miniature actuators

 Cambridge Mechatronics Ltd. (CML) has harnessed the potential of SMA by utilizing it in the form of thin Nitinol wires to build miniature actuators for compact consumer electronics products, such as smartphone cameras or VR displays.
 The wires are thinner than a human hair and when they are electrically heated above the transition temperature they contract.
-The actuators are designed to use approximately 1% strain.
-This means that, for example, a 10-millimeter-long wire offers more than 250 microns of stroke.
+The actuators are designed to use approximately +/-1% strain.
+This means that, for example, a 10-millimeter-long wire offers +/-100 microns of stroke (200 microns total).